qbicsoftware/dync-cli/README.md

 `dync` and `dync-server` are programs that transfer files and metadata to a central server.
 It was written at QBiC to send raw scientific data from labs to our servers.
-Design goals:

 - No data without metadata: The server rejects file uploads that do not contain necessary information.